photoprism/photoprism-docs/docs/getting-started/advanced/transcoding.md

 !!! tldr ""
     For transcoding to work, FFmpeg must be enabled and installed.
 When using our Docker images, it is already pre-installed.
 In addition, the service must have permission to use the related video devices.
 This depends on your hardware and operating system, so we can only give you examples that may need to be changed to work for you.

+### Bitrate Limiting

+You can limit the bitrate of the AVC encoder with the config option [`PHOTOPRISM_FFMPEG_BITRATE`](../config-options.md#file-converters).
+Keep in mind that this is a "soft limit", so the actual bitrate varies and depends on the encoder used as well as the specific FFmpeg parameters, which in turn depend on the encoder.
+It may also depend on the operating system and the GPU drivers.

+If the bitrate is significantly exceeded in your environment and you want improvements to be implemented, we recommend that you [take a look at the FFmpeg documentation](https://trac.ffmpeg.org/wiki/Limiting%20the%20output%20bitrate) and the [parameters in our source code](https://github.com/photoprism/photoprism/blob/develop/internal/ffmpeg/convert.go) so you can tell us which parameters should be changed to make it work for you.

+!!! tldr ""
+    Already transcoded video files are not automatically re-transcoded when the limit is changed.
+To do this, you must manually remove the `*.avc` files in the `sidecar` [storage folder](../docker-compose.md#photoprismstorage) and run the `photoprism convert` command [in a terminal](../docker-compose.md#opening-a-terminal).

 ## GPU Drivers

 Depending on your hardware, it may be necessary to install additional packages for FFmpeg to use the AVC encoding device.